-• Optional conversion.
-71% of convertible security issuances surveyed for 2018 provided for a conversion feature at the option of the issuer, usually exercisable starting three to four years after closing and triggered when the common stock trades above a certain price over a certain period of time.
-In determining the reference conversion price of common stock, 40% used an agreed amount (subject to anti-dilution adjustments) and 60% tied the conversion price to volume-weighted average price, which averages trading prices throughout the trading day and is weighted by total volume traded that day.
-While the look-back period varies by deal, most deals had lookback periods of around 20 to 30 trading days.
-All of the convertible security issuances surveyed for 2018 and 86% of convertible security issuances surveyed for 2017 provided for conversion at the option of the investor, exercisable immediately or after a fixed period of time, ranging from six months to five years.
-In both 2018 and 2017, convertibility at the option of issuers and investors is prevalent, with the latter being more frequent.

-• Automatic conversion.
-In 2018, none of the surveyed transactions that involved convertible instruments provided for automatic conversion into common stock in connection with change of control events of the issuer, compared to 29% of the surveyed transactions in 2017.
-Although automatic conversion in connection with change of control events was less common in 2018, most deals provided for optional conversion by the holders in this respect, and there was an increase in the number of deals that included an increased conversion rate if the securities were converted by the holders thereof in connection with a change of control event.
-In addition, 14% of the surveyed transactions that involved convertible instruments provided for automatic conversion into common stock in connection with certain bankruptcy or litigation events of the issuer.
+- Conversion at option of issuer.
+In both 2019 and 2018, 66% of convertible security issuances surveyed provided for a conversion feature at the option of the issuer, usually exercisable starting two to five years after closing and triggered when the common stock trades above a certain price over a certain period of time.
+In determining the reference conversion price of common stock, in 2019 all of such convertible issuances tied the reference conversion price to the closing prices of the common equity or volume-weighted average price (VWAP) of the common equity, which averages trading prices throughout the trading day and is weighted by total volume traded that day, over a look-back period.
+In 2018, 50% of such convertible issuances tied the reference conversion price to the closing prices or VWAPs of the common equity over a look-back period, and 50% used an agreed amount.
+While the look-back period varies by deal, most deals had look-back periods of around 20 to 30 trading days. - Conversion at option of investor.
+All of the convertible security issuances surveyed for 2019 and 2018 provided for conversion at the option of the investor, exercisable immediately or after a fixed period of time, ranging from six months to five years. - Automatic conversion.
+In 2019, only one of the surveyed transactions that involved convertible securities provided for automatic conversion into common equity in connection with change of control events of the issuer.
+In that transaction, automatic conversion applied only for change of control events in which 90% or more of the consideration was cash.
+In 2018, none of the surveyed transactions that involved convertible securities provided for automatic conversion into common stock in connection with change of control events of the issuer.
+Although automatic conversion in connection with change of control events was not common in 2019 and 2018, most deals provided for optional conversion by the holders in this respect, and a number of deals included an increased conversion rate if the securities were converted by the holders thereof in connection with a change of control event.
+In addition, in 2019, none of the surveyed transactions that involved convertible instruments provided for automatic conversion into common equity in connection with certain bankruptcy or litigation events of the issuer.
+In 2018, 16% of the surveyed transactions that involved convertible instruments included this feature.